 II.
 What to do in the decline stage of the product life cycle?

 Despite your product appearing to be on the verge of dying, there may still be opportunities to revive it.
 It’s important to seize this last chance and take action to prolong its life.
-The following suggestions can help your business move past the decline stage of product life cycle
+The following suggestions can help your business move past the decline stage of the product life cycle

 Innovate the product